pahanini/yii2-rest-doc/README.md

 [![Latest Unstable Version](https://poser.pugx.org/pahanini/yii2-rest-doc/v/unstable.svg)](https://packagist.org/packages/pahanini/yii2-rest-doc)
 [![License](https://poser.pugx.org/pahanini/yii2-rest-doc/license.svg)](https://packagist.org/packages/pahanini/yii2-rest-doc)

-Automatic rest api documentator for yii2 rest controllers.
+Automatic documentator for API build on yii2 rest controllers.

 _It's development version!_

-Creating of Yii2 controllers is easy task, but supporting one's documentation in actual state is often is boring and tough challenge.
+Creating of Yii2 controllers is an easy task, but supporting of documentation in actual state is often boring and tough challenge.
+Using automatic tool like phpDocumentator or stagger makes life easier but its still require to describe all models fields and rules in tags or comments.

-In other hand Yii2 controllers and models includes a lot of information about internal structure to automatically generate documentation.
-E.g. field names, scenarios for update and insert operations.
+In other hand Yii2 controllers and models includes a lot of information about internal structure.
+For example field names, scenarios for update and insert operations.
+This package tires to extract this information from rest controllers and models.
+Using this data along with phpdocumentatorTags package automatically generates documentation for API.

-The main background idea of this package is to generate documentation not only used on phpDoc tags, but based at Yii2 rest controllers and connected models internal structure.

-This extension use phpDoc tags, controllers methods. connected models, one's rules and  scenarios.
+List of data automatically extracted from code:

+- controller name
+- action's list
+- model fields and extra fields (TBD)
+- model rules (TBD)

+List of tags:

+- short and long description of controller
+- query tags

- You do not need to describe each field and action.Documentation fuses your code and phpDoc tags to generate excellent documentation.
-It's basically generates index.md for slate but you can generate any other file.
+Use it to generate index.md for slate or any other documentation file.